skyssolutions/lynxchan/src/be/Readme.md

 * `imageFont`: font to be used on images.
 Defaults to DejaVu-Sans.
 * `ssl`(Number): SSL mode.
 If 0 it won`t be used, if 1 it will be used, if 2 all plain HTTP requests will be redirected to their HTTPS equivalent.
 * `sslPass`: optional passphrase for the ssl key.
-* `fileProcessingLimit`(Number): limit of files the engile will process in a single request.
+* `fileProcessingLimit`(Number): limit of files the engine will process in a single request.
 Defaults to 10.
 * `validateMimes`(Boolean): indicates if uploaded files should have it's mime validated through the 'file' command.
 * `unboundBoardLimits`(Boolean): when set to true, board limits can surpass global limits.
 * `redactModNames`(Boolean): when set to true will redact mod names on logs and edit indicators.